antfu/purge-icons/README.md

 ## How It Works

-[**Iconify**](https://iconify.design) is an icon framework that provide an unified syntax to use icons from the its [huge collections](https://iconify.design/icon-sets/) on-demanded.
+[**Iconify**](https://iconify.design) is an icon framework that provide an unified syntax to use icons from its [huge collections](https://iconify.design/icon-sets/) on-demanded.
 Each icon set has it's own id as the prefix of the a specific icon.
 For example:

 ```html
 <span class="iconify" data-icon="fa:home"></span>   <!-- Font Awesome -->